-Study Procedure 10: N Study Procedure 10: Non-bronchoscopic BAL (only patients on a breathing machine) Timing One time within 4 days of starting on a breathing machine.
+Study Procedure 10: N Ion-bronchoscopic BAL (only patients on a breathing machine) Timing One time within 4 days of starting on a breathing machine.
 Explanation We will obtain a sample of fluid from your lungs if you are on a breathing machine.
-The procedure used to collect this fluid is called a non-bronchoscopic bronchoalveolar lavage (NBBAL).
+The procedure used to collect this fluid is called a non- bronchoscopic bronchoalveolar lavage (NBBAL).
 The NBBAL procedure involves putting a flexible rubber tube through the breathing tube into the airway of one of the lungs.
 A small amount of fluid is injected into the lung and then a gentle suction is used to collect fluid.
 Only patients who pass a safety screen showing that they are not at high risk for complications will have the NBBAL procedure performed.
+Some patients may have had bronchial fluid collected for clinical purposes in the hospital.
+If there is left over bronchial fluid available from one of these prior procedures, we may use that fluid for research instead of collecting more bronchial fluid.
 Risks or Discomforts Complications from NBBAL sample collection are rare.
 Risks include bleeding, moving the breathing tube, and drop in oxygen level (hypoxemia).
 What you will do Nothing for you to do.
 What we will do We will insert a small suction tube through the breathing tube into your lungs, insert a small amount of fluid, and then gently suction the fluid back.
 This fluid will be used for research testing.